Nitrux/nitrux-bug-tracker/README.md

 #### What should I not do?

 1. Avoid being vague about the benefits (or possible drawbacks).
 2. Don't leave the specifics up to the community.
-While this is your feature request, it should clearly outline the scope of the request.
+While this is your feature request, it should clearly outline what you think.
 Unclear requests may be closed as too broad or unclear.
 3. Avoid emotional discussions or motivations.
 4. Don't ask for the moon; be realistic.
 5. Avoid filing a feature request against software not maintained or developed by Nitrux.
+    - For example, Nitrux can't add a new feature to GIMP like tilt-shift effects
+    - On the contrary, Nitrux can add a missing driver or firmware file, CLI utility, or (put into consideration) another GUI application to the default selection.

 ©2021 Nitrux Latinoamericana S.C.